- Chapter #1: Initial setup

 This panel shows a few data about the blacklisted avatars:

-- Trash bin icon (): a button that will remove the corresponding avatar from the blacklist, allowing it to interact with again with MD Gacha Machine.
+- Delete avatar (trash bin icon): a button that will remove the corresponding avatar from the blacklist, allowing it to interact with again with MD Gacha Machine;

 The last tab which composes the MD Gacha Machine homepage is called ‘Archived‘ and groups together all the machines which are not rezzed anymore and which have been archived by the owner.
 The archive feature has been designed to help store owners to keep their data consistent while reducing the amount of information displayed; by archiving a gacha– in fact – it will be removed from in-world and from the ‘Gachas’ tab on MD Labs Online Services, but all the machine’s data such as total profit, total item sold and the complete transaction list is kept.